Ancient Greek philosophers from Aristotle to Socrates and Plato to Thales have been extensively quoted over the centuries.

 Socrates is perhaps the best-known philosopher of ancient times.
 He lived during the 5th century BC and is credited as one of the founders of Western philosophy.
-He was also the first moral philosopher of the Western ethical thought, also referred to as virtue ethics.
+He was also the first moral philosopher of Western ethical thought, referred to as virtue ethics.
 He once said:

 “False words are not only evil themselves, but they infect the soul with evil.”

 “Worthless people live only to eat and drink; people of worth eat and drink only to live.”

 Here are two quotes from the famous philosopher of the 5th century BC.
 Plato was one of Socrates’ brightest students and went on to become the founder of the Academy in Athens, the first institution of higher learning in the Western world.
 He is considered to be the most pivotal figure in the development of the Western tradition of philosophy.